-Raven’s first litter of puppies were a light golden color.
+Raven’s first litter of puppies was a light golden color.
 If you want to take a peek at some of her first litter of Golden pups click here.

-Her second litter of puppies were pretty much all white Golden Retriever pups A.K.A.
+Her second litter of puppies was pretty much all white Golden Retriever pups A.K.A.
 English Cream Golden Retrievers.